 Think of negotiation as a chance to add value and collaborate, not to “beat the other side.”
 Having a fresh take on negotiating may help you relax and even enjoy the experience.

-Did you know you can create a legally binding contract in minutes with a template?
+Templates let you create a legally binding contract in minutes.

 You can use software to draft complex contracts that look professional and streamline the negotiation process.

-Here, we’ll show you how to use Word, PandaDoc, and Google Docs to make a contract.
+Here’s a closer look at how to use Word, PandaDoc, and Google Docs to draft a contract: